MSA Logo - figure playing didgeridoo over shape of Australia with musical stave.

 The website also highlights relevant publications, including the MSA’s journal Musicology Australia, which is published by Taylor & Francis.

-46th National Conference of the Musicological Society of Australia 2023: Call for Papers
+47th National Conference of the Musicological Society of Australia 2024

 Musicology Australia